The Orange Collection

 Orange stones - particularly orange agate - were among the most visually striking materials used for the handles of wax seal stamps in the 18th and early 19th centuries.
 Agate was valued for its vibrant, banded translucency and natural variations in hue.
 This stone was a favorite among both European aristocracy and high-ranking officials.
 In addition to agate, other materials such as orange jasper, carnelian (a reddish-orange chalcedony), and possibly certain varieties of marble or calcite were occasionally fashioned into handles, though less commonly.
 The lapidary arts flourished in this period, and orange-toned stones, being both durable and luxurious, were highly sought after for objects that conveyed personal refinement, including wax seal stamps.
 The Imperial Lapidary Works of Russia, particularly under the Romanovs, were renowned for their mastery in working with hardstones, including agate, which was sourced from the Ural Mountains or imported through trade.
 Agate seals were prized across France, Austria, England, and Russia, typically commissioned by members of the nobility, diplomats, and wealthy collectors who favored the stone's symbolic connotation of stability, taste, and individuality.

-A superb large agate and silver seal from the 19th century.
+This is a nice and rather large wax seal stamp from the 19th century.
 The handle is made of orange-red banded agate in a baluster shape, and the silver matrix is engraved with an alliance coat of arms under a marquis crown.
 The gentleman's arms are described as azure with a gold chevron, accompanied in chief by two gold roses and in base by a hand supporting a gold falcon.
 These arms belong to the de Laage family, known for their involvement in state finance administration, with members holding positions such as advisor-secretary to the king, receiver of taxes, or farmer general.
 The family also includes clergymen and officers.
 Originally from Saintonge, the de Laage lineage traces back to Élie de Laage, a squire who lived around 1600 in the parish of Chadenac.
 In the 18th century, the family branched into several lines, including the now-extinct de Saint Germain and the de Meux branches.
 Théophile de Laage de Meux founded a distillery in 1856, producing De Laage Cognac, which earned many prizes for its high quality.
 He sold the distillery in 1885 to Aubouneau, who later sold it to Rémy Martin.
-While it’s unclear to whom this stamp originally belonged, the other coat of arms is that of a noble lady from the Bariller family, lords of Saz.
+While it’s unclear to whom this stamp originally belonged, the other coat of arms could be that of a noble lady from the Bariller family, lords of Saz.
+However, no documented Bariller-de Laage marriage is currently known in standard sources.

-This stamp is engraved with the coat of arms of the van Oordt family from Holland.
+This desk sealing stamp is engraved with the coat of arms of the van Oordt family from Holland.
 While it does not seem that the van Oordt family held a noble title, their arms can be found in the registry compiled by the A.A.
 Vorsterman van Oijen (1845-1912), in which the genealogies of approximately 600 Dutch families are included.
 The family has a documented lineage and has been involved in various professional fields.
 Gabriel van Oordt (1757–1836) was a member of the family who pursued theological studies at the universities of Leiden and Utrecht, eventually becoming a professor of theology at the University of Utrecht in 1804.
 The Van Oordt family had several distinct branches, particularly during and after the 17th century, with notable presences in Rotterdam, The Hague and Voorburg.
-Adri (1862–1944) and Hendrik Bleuland van Oordt (1868–1943) were part of the family.

 %2C%20dame%20du%20palais%20de%20l'Imp%C3%A9ratrice%20Eug%C3%A9nie_edited.jpg)